Update cookies preferences

 1.2.
 Defining Target Environment Requirements

-The target Magento version is tested and supported only in conjunction with a specific set of service versions.
-Attempting to run a new Magento version on an outdated server environment is a primary cause of instability and deployment failure.
-Therefore, the server infrastructure must be upgraded in lockstep with the application.
+The target Magento version requires a specific set of service versions.
+The server infrastructure must be upgraded in lockstep with the application.

-Note: This table uses example versions.
-Actual versions must be determined from the official Adobe Commerce documentation for the specific target release.
+Note: Actual versions must be determined from the official Adobe Commerce documentation for the specific target release.

 1.3.
 Establishing a Production-Parity Staging Environment